Broken Bones

 Treatment

-- Do not attempt to move or straighten a broken bone.
+- Immobilise the limb and do not try to move or straighten a broken bone.

 Dislocations

-A dislocation is where a bone is moved out of its joint, but there is no break – typically the shoulder, finger, but also knee, elbow and femur.
+A dislocation is where a bone is moved out of its joint, but there is no break – typically the shoulder, finger, but also knee or elbow.

 Do not attempt to re-locate a dislocated bone – follow the treatment for a broken bone and get professional help.